KohlbacherLab/dnpm-dip-deployment/README.md

 **Case: Samply Beam Connect**

-This case is similar to the above one: the "peer-to-peer API" is not directly exposed to incoming requests from the broker, but reached indirectly via Samply Beam Connect, the mutual TLS check might be discarded altogether.
+This case is similar to the above one: the "peer-to-peer API" is not directly exposed to incoming requests from the broker, but reached indirectly via Samply Beam Connect, so the mutual TLS check might be discarded altogether.

 In addition, the _forward_ proxy for mutual TLS with the upstream "Broker server" is also not required, so you would also remove `.../sites-enabled/forward-proxy.conf` and adapt the base URL in the backend's connector configuration (see below) to point to Samply Beam Connect.